Coralogix’s ‘Time Relative’ alert is triggered when the ratio reaches a set threshold compared to the past time frame.

 5. The final step is to click on the ‘Create alert’ button on the upper-right side of the screen.
 You’re all set!

-Note: The alerts is silenced for the time it is set 1Hour/Day/Week/Month from the time when it was created:
+Note: The alert is silenced for the time it is set 1Hour/Day/Week/Month from the time when it was created:

-The comparison is performed depends on the condition:
+The comparison is performed depending on the condition:

-Once triggered, the alert will display the count of logs for the current timeframe, for the compared to timeframe and the quotient of both.
+Once triggered, the alert will display the count of logs for the current timeframe, for the compared timeframe, and the quotient of both.

-Enjoy and take advantage of this new capability.
+Enjoy and take advantage of this great alerting capability.